 Common Causes of a Rapid Heart Rate

-Some people with panic attacks, another potential cause of heart racing, use deep, abdominal breathing exercises to help them relax.
-If dehydration is the cause, replenishing the body with fluids can lower the heart rate.
+Some people with panic attacks — another potential cause of heart racing — use deep, abdominal breathing exercises to help them relax.
+If dehydration is the cause, replenishing the body with fluids can lower your heart rate.
 Other causes of a fast heart rate, such as hot flashes, resolve on their own.

-Although a rapid heart rate can have many harmless causes, some causes are serious.
+Although a rapid heartbeat can have many harmless causes, some causes are serious.
 The heart normally beats between 60 and 100 times each minute.
 While a slight increase in heart rate is usually harmless, especially in people without heart disease, a very rapid heart rate can cause your blood pressure to plummet to dangerously low levels, which can lead to dizziness or fainting.

 A fast heartbeat can also stress your heart, causing chest pain or a heart attack.
 When shortness of breath accompanies the rapid rate, this suggests the rate is too fast for your heart to pump properly.
 If you experience any of these danger signs — or if something just "doesn't seem right" — seek immediate medical attention.

 Maneuvers to Slow the Heart